-Best Exercises for 3 Common Hand Therapy Diagnoses
+Hand Therapy Exercises for 3 Common Diagnoses

 As an occupational therapist and certified hand therapist, three of the most common diagnoses I see are:

-Thumb CMC Joint Osteoarthritis
+Thumb CMC joint osteoarthritis

 While splinting is traditionally included in treatment planning, thumb stabilization exercises have become an increasingly popular adjunct treatment in plans of care and home exercise programs.
 Webspace stretching, as well as strengthening opponens pollicis and the first dorsal interosseous have been shown to promote dynamic stability of the CMC joint.1